DataSQRL/datasqrl.github.io/docs/getting-started/intro/advanced.md

 For any topics we haven't covered thus far, you can consult the [reference documentation](/docs/reference/overview) which covers all the details and then some.

 Want to learn more about the internals of DataSQRL or contribute to the codebase?
-The [developer documentation](/docs/dev/overview) provides a detailed breakdown of the DataSQRL architecture and everything you need to know to extend DataSQRL yourself.
+The [GitHub repository](https://github.com/DataSQRL/sqrl) provides a detailed breakdown of the DataSQRL architecture and everything you need to know to extend DataSQRL yourself.